abcdesktopio/docs/opsdocs/docs/install/4.4/helm.md

     REVISION: 1
     TEST SUITE: None
     NOTES:
-    # After installation, and wait for deployments and services
+    # After installation, wait for all deployments to become available

     NAMESPACE=abcdesktop
     kubectl wait deployment -n ${NAMESPACE} --all --for condition=Available=True --timeout=300s kubectl get services -n ${NAMESPACE}

-    # To connect to your abcdesktop using a port forward
+    # Connect to your abcdesktop instance using port-forwarding
-    - port-forwarding is only for testing
+    # Note: port-forwarding is intended for testing only
-    - change LOCAL_PORT if need
+    # Adjust LOCAL_PORT if the default port is already in use

     LOCAL_PORT=30443
     NAMESPACE=abcdesktop